The-LainOS-Project/LainOS/readme.md

 # ¡Welcome to LainOS Project!

 **LainOS** is a community-driven Linux distribution based on Arch Linux, inspired by Serial Experiments Lain.
-Created by developers from the SEL community, this project aims to deliver a lightweight yet powerful OS tailored for developers, tinkerers, and privacy-conscious users.
+Created by developers from the SEL community.
+Project Lead: Grayson Giles (@amnesia1337), this project aims to deliver a lightweight yet powerful OS tailored for developers, tinkerers, and privacy-conscious users.

 ##  Download